radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-building-block/index.md

 ## Done

-You've successfully deployed a Radius container with a Dapr sidecar and a Dapr statestore in the form of a Redis Cache!
+You've successfully deployed a Radius container with a Dapr sidecar along with a Dapr State Store.
+With the combination of Radius + Dapr, both your application's code and it's definition are now platform neutral.

 ## Cleanup